Centralizer Rigidity near Elements of the Weyl Chamber Flow: Preliminaries

 \begin{defi}[Accessibility] A partially hyperbolic diffeomorphism $f$ is said to be \emph{accessible} if for any $x,y\in M$, there exists an $su$-path from $x$ to $y$. \end{defi}

 For partially hyperbolic systems with center dimension $1$ or $2$, accessibility is known to be open by \cite{Didier} and \cite{AV}.
-Stable accessibility (under $C^1$ small perturbations) is also shown to be $C^r, r\ge 1$ dense in \cite{RHU} for center dimension $1$ and $C^1$ dense for arbitrary dimension in \cite{DW}.
-Furthermore, if the center foliation of a partially hyperbolic diffeomorphism $f$ is smooth, then accessibility is $C^1$ open around $f$ by Proposition 1.4 of \cite{GPS}.
+Stable accessibility (under $C^1$-small perturbations) is also shown to be $C^r$-dense, for $r\ge 1$, in \cite{RHU} for center dimension $1$, and $C^1$-dense for arbitrary center dimension in \cite{DW}.
+Furthermore, if the center foliation of a partially hyperbolic diffeomorphism $f$ is smooth, then accessibility is $C^1$-open around $f$ by Proposition~1.4 of \cite{GPS}.

-For our case, since $f_0$ is highly accessible by the Lie algebra structure, and the center leaves are smooth, we can apply Proposition 1.4 in \cite{GPS} to show that accessibility is open around $f_0$.
+In our case, since $f_0$ is highly accessible due to the Lie algebra structure and the center leaves are smooth, we can apply Proposition~1.4 of \cite{GPS} to show that accessibility is open around $f_0$.